bluetides-project/bluetides-website/pages/coderelease.rst

 Source Code
 ===========

-The source code behind BlueTides is MP-Gadget3.
+The source code behind BlueTides is MP-Gadget.

-We are in the process of removing vaguely licensed code.
+A large portion of unused source code in MP-Gadget were inherited from Gadget3, and are not explicitly licensed as GPL.

+We are making an effort to remove these source code before a full GPL licensed release.

-The code is available by request due to license issues.
+The current version of code is available by request.
+Please contact Yu Feng at https://github.com/rainwoodman/.